-Session 1: Closed Number Proofs – Learn the basics of number proofs.
+Unit 1: Closed Number Proofs – Learn the basics of number proofs.
 Put on your “student hat” and challenge yourself to prove challenging number sentences.

-Session 2: Open Number Proofs – Introducing letter and shape variables makes number proofs much more challenging and powerful.
+Unit 2: Open Number Proofs – Introducing letter and shape variables makes number proofs much more challenging and powerful.

-Session 3: Aligning to Standards – Design and solve number proofs that support your grade level standards.
+Unit 3: Aligning to Standards – Design and solve number proofs that support your grade level standards.

-Session 4: Planning and Assessment – Learn to plan and teach collaborative, inquiry-based lessons using expressions and equations.
+Unit 4: Planning and Assessment – Learn to plan and teach collaborative, inquiry-based lessons using expressions and equations.
 Assess conceptual understanding with rubrics, projects, and portfolios.

 Save Your Seat